RichardSobreiro/article-strangle-legacy-system/Part I.md

 The goal of the third phase is to map the Aggregates/Entity where the Command is executed and the Domain Event is emitted.
 As also stated in [Vaughn Vernon's book Domain-Driven Design Distilled](https://www.informit.com/store/domain-driven-design-distilled-9780134434421?ranMID=24808), the term Aggregates can be confusing even for technical people.

 To clarify what is an Aggregate we should first understand what is an Entity.
 An Entity is an object that has a unique identity.
-Even if there exists another Entity which their property values are equal to another Entity, those Entities will be different because the identity assigned to them is unique.
+Even if there exists another Entity whose property values are equal to another Entity, those Entities will be different because the identity assigned to them is unique.

 A Value Object is an immutable type that is distinguishable only by the state of its properties.
-That means, in contrast with an Entity, which has a unique identifier and remains distinct even if its properties are identical, two Value Objects with the exact same properties will be considered equal.
+That means, in contrast with an Entity, which has a unique identifier and remains distinct even if its properties are identical, two Value Objects with the same properties will be considered equal.

 And finally, we can explain what an Aggregate is.
 An Aggregate is a collection of Entities and Values Objects which, given constraints from the Business Process (and please, not technical ones), have a transactional relationship.
 What that means: the Entities and Value Objects have a relationship.
 In practice, this doesn't translates to the fact that in an update or delete operation a transaction needs to be managed by the database.
 It only means that, from the business point of view, those Entities need to be consistent.